optionalg/vim-config/README.md

 good cross-platform mileage on Linux based systems but beyond that you're on your own.

+# Requirements

+To use my .vimrc you will need a number of programs to get the optimal result:

+- `par`, a paragraph formatter: [link](http://www.nicemice.net/par/)
+- `ctags`, a tag file generator.
+Ships with most distros.
+- Ruby 1.9.2 or higher is required to run the script files in the bin directory.
+- There might be more.
+If you run into problems let me know and I'll do my best to help :)

 # Usage

 To get going with this configuration you'll need to clone this repository: